djeada/Git-Notes/notes/03_making_changes.md

 git reset --hard
 ```

+This command is useful when you need to completely abandon your current work and return to a known good state.

 ### Committing Files

 Commits in Git are akin to saving the state of your project at a particular point in time.
 A commit captures the current state of your project and associates it with a message that describes the changes made since the last commit.
 Each commit is uniquely identified by a SHA-1 hash, and you can use the `git checkout` command to revert to a previous state of your project.

+Commits form the backbone of your project's history, allowing you to track progress, understand changes, and collaborate effectively with others.

 ```
 +----------+